March 27, 2026

 When ITR-U Backfires

 • When you want to claim a missed deduction or exemption: If your goal is to claim an 80C, 80D, or HRA deduction you forgot, ITR-U cannot help.
 That would reduce your tax liability, which ITR-U does not permit.
-You needed the revised return window for that, and if that has passed, the opportunity is gone for that year.

 • When you file ITR-U with errors: Because ITR-U can only be filed once per year, a mistake in the updated return cannot be corrected by filing another one.
-If you discover an error after filing the updated return, the options for rectification are limited and legally complex.

-• When you wait too long and the cost becomes disproportionate: At 70% additional tax in year four, the total outgo for a significant income disclosure can approach the value of the original income itself, after accounting for regular tax, interest, and the additional tax premium.
+• When you wait too long and the cost becomes disproportionate: At 70% additional tax in year four, the total outgo for a significant income disclosure can approach the value of the original income itself after accounting for regular tax, interest, and the additional tax premium.

 The one-shot rule is the most important risk: ITR-U gives you exactly one attempt per Assessment Year.
-If you file it and later discover you reported the wrong amount, or missed another income source, there is no mechanism to correct it.
+If you file it and later discover you reported the wrong amount or missed another income source, there is no mechanism to correct it.
 Get your numbers right before submitting.
 Always work with a CA before filing ITR-U for any significant amount.

 Budget 2025 and 2026 Updates